reybahl/FBLA-Quiz/README.md

    * Output reports are customizable and users can set their preferences in Settings tab
 #### Futher Application Help
 ##### Intelligent Q&A
 The application features an intelligent help feature which users can use at any time while they are on the portal.
 Its a chat feature where users can type a question and get answers instantly.
 Application internally uses [Naive Bayes classifier using textblob](https://textblob.readthedocs.io/en/dev/classifiers.html) to classify what category the question falls in and based upon that it returns the corrresponding help related to that category.
 The categories and corresponding help is stored in the database.
-Further details on Naive
 ##### FAQs and Tooltip
 * In the application portal, when users hover over the UI elements, there are tooltips available that provide information about the element.
 * There's a tab for FAQs as well, which contains question and answers on most frequently asked questions.